The Vision behind WatchKnowLearn is simple:

 WatchKnowLearn has indexed approximately 50,000 educational videos, placing them into a directory of over 5,000 categories.
 The videos are available without any registration or fees to teachers in the classroom, as well as parents and students at home 24/7.
 Users can dive into our innovative directory or search for videos by subject and age level.
 Video titles, descriptions, age level information, and ratings are all edited for usefulness.
 Our Web site invites broad participation in a new kind of wiki system, guided by teachers.
 WatchKnowLearn does not itself host videos—we serve as a library for links to excellent educational videos that have been selected by educators.

-WatchKnowLearn is managed by the non-profit Community Foundation of Northwest Mississippi located in Hernando, MS, and is directed by Walt Henley PhD graduate student at The University of Memphis (available at email@example.com).
+WatchKnowLearn is managed by the non-profit St. Charles Place Education Foundation located in Memphis, TN, and is directed by Walt Henley PhD graduate student at The University of Memphis (available at email@example.com).
 WatchKnowLearn has a dedicated team of editors who provide oversight of the videos recommended by our diverse user population.
 Our editors are teachers and educational professionals who have spent many years studying their respective fields of interest.
 All of our editors possess a strong commitment to providing the highest quality of education to our users.